 Schedule your next eye exam TODAY.
 We look forward to seeing you soon!

 Dr. Ho is an ophthalmologist with the Marietta Eye Clinic.
-He specializes in cataracts, pediatrics, and adult strabismus, in addition to offering comprehensive care.
-He serves the Kennestone and East Cobb offices.
-Dr. Ho received his undergraduate degree in computer engineering from Drexel University and got his medical degree at the Hahnemann University School of Medicine.
+He specializes in cataract and adult strabismus surgery.
+During his practice, he has performed over 25,000 surgeries, developed microsurgery instruments and testing, and taught countless students.
+He performs surgery at Marietta Eye Surgery, the Northside Hospital, and several WellStar Hospitals.
+He sees patients at the Kennestone and East Cobb offices.
+Dr. Ho received his undergraduate degree in computer and electrical engineering from Drexel University and his medical degree at the Hahnemann University School of Medicine.
 He is a member of the American Academy of Ophthalmology, the American Association of Pediatric Ophthalmology and Strabismus, and the Georgia Society of Ophthalmology.
+His board certification is from the American Board of Ophthalmology.
 Read his full bio here.

 The American Academy of Ophthalmology (AAO) is the world’s largest association of eye physicians and surgeons.
 It describes itself as a “global community of 32,000 medical doctors who protect sight and empower lives by setting the standards for ophthalmic education and advocating for our patients and the public.”
 Its website is a great resource to learn more about how to care for your eyes.